User Session Recording Technology for Security and Compliance Training Course

 Active Directory for Admins

-21 HoursThis instructor-led live training in South Africa (online or onsite) is tailored for system administrators who wish to utilise Microsoft Active Directory to manage and secure data access.
+21 HoursThis instructor-led live training in South Africa, offered online or onsite, targets system administrators eager to leverage Microsoft Active Directory for managing and securing data access.

 - Control access to file servers.